agfournier/agfournier.github.io/_works/the-raft-of-the-medusa.md

 <div class="en">
 <p><em>The Raft of the Medusa</em> consists of a series of oil on canvases.
 Each canvas in the
-series, using a selection of seascapes by mainly nineteenth-century artists, reproduces only the horizon line from the original painting.
+series, a selection of seascapes by mainly nineteenth-century artists, reproduces only the horizon line from the original painting.
 The line of the horizon is doubled, however.
 Two parallel lines, separated by a barely noticeable distance—below one milimeter—refer to the impact that a 3-degree planetary